IIIF/api/source/api/presentation/2.0/index.md

 }
 ```

-Each response _must_{: .rfc} have a `@context` property, and it _should_{: .rfc} appear as the very first key/value pair in the top-most object.
+Each response _MUST_ have a `@context` property, and it _SHOULD_ appear as the very first key/value pair in the top-most object.
 This tells Linked Data processors how to interpret the information.
-The IIIF context, below, _must_{: .rfc} occur exactly once per response, and be omitted from any embedded resources.
-For example, when embedding a sequence within a manifest, the sequence _must not_{: .rfc} have the @context field.
+The IIIF context, below, _MUST_ occur exactly once per response, and be omitted from any embedded resources.
+For example, when embedding a sequence within a manifest, the sequence _MUST NOT_ have the @context field.

 ``` json
 {"@context": "http://iiif.io/api/presentation/{{ site.presentation_api.latest.major }}/context.json"}
 ```

-Any additional fields beyond those defined in this specification _should_{: .rfc} be mapped to RDF predicates using further context documents.
-In this case, the enclosing object _must_{: .rfc} have its own `@context` property as the first key/value pair.
+Any additional fields beyond those defined in this specification _SHOULD_ be mapped to RDF predicates using further context documents.
+In this case, the enclosing object _MUST_ have its own `@context` property as the first key/value pair.
 This is _required_{: .rfc} for `service` links that embed any information beyond a `profile`.
-These contexts _must not_{: .rfc} redefine `profile`.
+These contexts _MUST NOT_ redefine `profile`.

-Clients _should_{: .rfc} be aware that some implementations may add an `@graph` property at the top level, which contains the object.
-This is a side effect of JSON-LD serialization, and servers _should_{: .rfc} remove it before sending to the client.
+Clients _SHOULD_ be aware that some implementations may add an `@graph` property at the top level, which contains the object.
+This is a side effect of JSON-LD serialization, and servers _SHOULD_ remove it before sending to the client.
 The client can use the JSON-LD compaction algorithm to remove it, if present.
 Using JSON-LD Framing with the [supplied frames][XXX] will avoid the generation of the `@graph` pattern.

 ##  6. Primary Resource Types